bgmanuel99/JavaLibraryPractice/README.md

 - Library: Library is a class in which i use encapsulation, i created two vectors, one of books and another of users, as attributes of the class, then i used methods to manipulate the two of those, so that i can let users for example be able to unsubscribe or borrow books from the library.

--Interface: The interface class is the one where the menu is declared, it use control sentences to move between the different points of the menu and thus offer users the different services of the interface.
+- Interface: The interface class is the one where the menu is declared, it use control sentences to move between the different points of the menu and thus offer users the different services of the interface.
 # Authors
 - Manuel Barrenechea Gonzalez - All the work.
 # Licence